status-im/nimbus-eth1/fluffy/docs/the_fluffy_book/docs/protocol-interop-testing.md

 # Test Portal wire FindContent, should print the returned content
 ./build/portalcli findcontent enr:<base64 encoding of ENR>

-# Default the State network is tested, but you can provide another protocol id
+# Default the history network is tested, but you can provide another protocol id
 ./build/portalcli ping enr:<base64 encoding of ENR> --protocol-id:0x500B
 ```